brabster/tw-site-mkdocs/docs/posts/2024-07-06-preventing-data-theft-with-gcp-service-controls/index.md

 ## Exfiltration to writable attacker dataset

 !!! note
     The vulnerability I disclosed is related to how dbt processes packages.
 The risks and controls this post talks about go far beyond that though.
 They protect against attackers that have coerced a legitimate user to run their malicious code, including but not limited to SQL.
-They also protect against malicous insiders and plain old mistakes.
+They also protect against malicious insiders and plain old mistakes.

 The idea behind exfiltration by this vulnerability is to covertly get a victim to run malicious SQL on the attacker's behalf.
 The victim has read access to sensitive data, and that data is copied out to the attacker's public-writable dataset, in a different GCP project.
 I don't see any way for the defender's IAM controls to prevent it.
 The solution seems to be [VPC Service Controls](https://cloud.google.com/vpc-service-controls/docs/overview).
 In those docs: